igorkulman/coding-journal/content/post/2018-04-18-using-ios-strings-in-a-safer-way.md

 +++
 Categories = ["Swift", "iOS"]
 Description = "When developing any application it is a good practice not to hard-code your strings but to use some kind of a strings file.
-In iOS you typically use the standard `Localizable.strings` file as storage and some string based API to use those strings.
-This of course works but it is not exactly "safe", if you make a typo the compiler has no way to warn you and you, or worse your customers, will find out at runtime.
+In iOS you typically use the standard Localizable.strings file as storage and some string based API to use those strings.
+This of course works but it is not exactly safe, if you make a typo the compiler has no way to warn you and you, or worse your customers, will find out at runtime.
 There is a better way."
 Tags = ["Swift", "iOS"]
 Keywords = ["Swift", "iOS", "Swiftgen"] author = "Igor Kulman"